cheahengsoon/learn-azure/modules/module-2/README.md

   ![](/modules/module-2/images/project_options.png)

 3. Let's bring over our data objects from the mobile solution to our backend.
 Right-click the `Data Objects` folder and click `Add->Existing Item`.
 Select the `Employee`, `TimelineItem`, and `StorageToken` objects, and click `Add`.
+Typically, you may use a `Shared Project` or other code sharing strategy to share models between your frontend and backend, as done in the [Xamarin Evolve conference app](https://github.com/xamarinhq/app-evolve).

 4. In each data model we just added, update the namespace to `Yammerly.Service.DataObjects`.
-The `Microsoft.Azure.Mobile.Server` SDK comes with an `EntityData` namespace we can use.
-Resolve the `EntityData` class in the `Employee` and `TimelineItem` models.
+The `Microsoft.Azure.Mobile.Server` SDK comes with an `EntityData` namespace we can use, so we need to bring that namespace in as well.
 Additionally, remove the `Name` field from the `Employee` data model.

-5. Because we have nested object navigation (the `Author` property of `TimelineItem`, we need to define this property as `virtual`, which will create a JOIN for us on the table and manage that relationship for us:
+5. Because we have nested object navigation (the `Author` property of `TimelineItem`), we need to define this property as `virtual`, which will create a JOIN for us on the table and manage that relationship for us.
+In SQL speak, this essentially creates a backing field behind the scenes named `AuthorId` and will fetch that object for us when we request it, without having to make a separate request. `EntityFramework` handles all of this for us, so we never have to think about it.

  ```csharp
      public class TimelineItem : EntityData